UoA-eResearch/cer-documentation/docs/projects/existingVMHandbook/ntr-matlab.md

 ![Fig1 Image](../assets/doc/ntr-matlab/fig1-image.png){:width="60%"}

 **Note**: You might also find some other community Matlab images, please don't use them and use those start with `UoA`.
-If you can not find these images, please [contact us]({{ site.baseurl }}{% link contact.md %}) and we'll grant you access.
+If you can not find these images, please contact us and we'll grant you access.

 Launch a VM with the image, and you'll be able to use Matlab when the VM is active.

 ## Matlab on Linux VMs

 You can access the GUI of the Matlab instance via x2go client.
-Please follow [this article](https://wiki.x2go.org/doku.php/doc:installation:x2goclient){:target="_blank"} to install x2go client.
+Please follow [this article](https://wiki.x2go.org/doku.php/doc:installation:x2goclient) to install x2go client.

 In x2go client, create a new session, and make sure the following items are correctly configured:
 - **Host**: the IP address of your VM.